usds/ene-testing/fuzz.md

 The MAGI-in-the-Cloud code doesn't explicitly support renewal determinations.
 Both scenarios say that the cases were approved "on the basis of MAGI" but does that mean that they coudln't also have other reasons to be approved?
 1. determine all the ways the household could have been approved by fuzzing all the non-specified fields
    1. state: honestly don't know if this will make a difference outside MAGI threshold: let's find out!
-   2. age: people are children up to 19, you can certainly have a child younger than 19
+   2. age: both scenarios indicate that the parent is an adult
-   3. weekly work hours, increments of 10 from 0 to 80
+   3. weekly work hours, increments of 20 from 0 to 60
    4. booleans:
       1. student
       2. pulbic employee